 - Today, It’s About the Money profiled my sleeper pick this spring training, Zoilo Almonte.
 While Chalker believes the switch hitter’s floor is a 4th outfielder, he also believes we a good season could push him into the major league team’s right field next year.

 - Rob Abruzzese found a quote from Hamels following his start this weekend, and the southpaw was impressed with how nice the fans were.
-Either some fans have learned their lesson after Cliff Lee, or Florida Yankee fans are different from New York Yankee fans.

 The hot stove season has been pretty quiet so from the Yankees’ perspective (with nothing much going on since the Freddy Garcia signing), but things may be starting to heat up.
 The spending sprees by the Angels and Marlins have been the story of the offseason so far, but a few big storylines remain.
 Around the league, some new occurrences may start to set the pieces in motion for the Yankees as they look to fill out their roster.
 Here are some recent rumors and events that may have implications for the Yankees.